-Level Sem Module Code Module Type Module Title Description Modular Credits (MC) Pre- requisites Preclusions Co- requisites Hrs/ wk Remarks 2 1 and 2 EN2131 Core Literary Genres I This is a year-long module to familiarise students with the core Literary genres of Poetry, Prose and Play.
+Level Sem Module Code Module Type Module Title Description Modular Credits (MC) Pre- requisites Preclusions Co- requisites Hrs/ wk Remarks 2 1 and 2 EN2131 Core Literary Genres This is a year-long module to familiarise students with the core Literary genres of Poetry, Prose and Play.
 Students will study the novel "To Kill A Mockingbird" by Harper Lee and learn about the themes of Prejudice & Discrimination, Fear, Choices and Belonging.
 They will also consider the bildungsroman aspect of which will deal with ideas of Coming of Age and Change.
-The module will also cover a Singaporean play "Student Plays" by Desmond Sim, which will engage students to reflect on local issues.
+The module will also cover a Singaporean play "Boom" by Jean Tay, which will engage student to evaluate the advantages and disadvantages of changing times and values as our country hurtles forward in the pursuit of progress and modernity.
 On top of the novel and play, students will also be enriched through a diverse range of poetry and short story excerpts.
 4 EL1131 2 Year long module 3 1 and 2 EN3131 Core Literary Genres This is a year-long module that will expose students to the literary stylistics of the novel and play.
 Students will study the novel "Haroun and the Sea of Stories" by Salman Rushdie which will immerse them in the world of fantastical storytelling and inspire them to think about how stories shape our identity, kinship, and our society.
 The module will also introduce students to the world of Shakespearean theatre through Romeo and Juliet where they will immerse themselves in the beauty of Elizabethan language and consider themes such as Love, Loyalty and Trust amongst others.
 On top of the novel and play, students will also be enriched through a diverse range of poetry and short story excerpts.
 6 EN2131 3 Year long module 4 1 EN4131 Core (Major) Detective Fiction This semester long module will introduce students to the role and function of the detective figure in selected crime fiction.
 Students will write informed and persuasive essays to display their interpretation of authors' intentions as well as their engagement with themes/issues within the novels with a discerning selection of persuasive literary evidence.
 Additionally, students will have to work on an alternative assessments and deliver an oral presentation on one of the module's core texts.
 3 A minimum of 'B' grade for EL1131/EL21 31/EL3131 3 4 2 EN4132 Core (Major) Speculative Fiction This semester long module will introduce students to the broad spectrum of science fiction and fantasy.
 Students will write informed and persuasive essays to display their interpretation of authors' intentions as well as their engagement with themes/issues within the novels with a discerning selection of persuasive literary evidence.
 Additionally, students will have to work on an alternative assessments and deliver an oral presentation on one of the module's core texts.
-3 A minimum of 'B' grade for EL1131/EL21 31/EL3131 3 5 1 EN5133 Core (Major) Eco Literature This module will focus on the study of specific areas in Eco Literature, through fiction, non-fiction, film and ecopoetry texts from Singapore and the rest of the world.
-Students can expect to be introduced to environmental writing, and will read the prescribed texts with the intention of responding to the following essential questions: What is the purpose and function of environmental/eco literature?
-What are its aims, and how can they be achieved?
+3 A minimum of 'B' grade for EL1131/EL21 31/EL3131 3 5 1 EN5131 Core (Major) Shakespearean Tragedy and Comedy In this module, students will compare and contrast the elements of Tragedy and Comedy in Shakespearean Theatre by studying Macbeth and Twelfth Night.
+Through a rich and engaging interaction with these plays, they will gain insight into quintessential Elizabethan philosophies such as the Great Chain of Being, Destiny vs Free Will as well as gain insight into social/class hierarchies and gender roles of the time.
 4 Year 4 Literature 3